Nursing and Midwifery

 Additional completion requirements

-Students are required to undertake a portion of the course via a block and/or limited attendance mode delivery (two 5-day residential schools at Townsville Campus).
+Students are required to undertake a portion of the course via a block and/or mixed attendance mode delivery (two 5-day residential schools at Townsville Campus).
 Students not resident in the Townsville region are required to arrange accommodation at their own expense.